sergenikov/rest-service-java/README.md

 Learning building REST services using Java, Jersey and MongoDB.

 ## Description
-XML Output
+Returns XML output for GET commands and XML for POST commands.
+Currently not implementing all CRUD for all documents in the db.

+### Lacking
+Updating of Appointments
+Removing of Appointments
+Updating of Doctors and Patients

 ## /restclinic/webapi/doctors

 ###Get
-/getall			gets all doctors
+`/getall`		gets all doctors
-/getbyname?name=tom	gets single doctor by name
+`/getbyname?name=tom`	gets single doctor by name

 ###Post
-/add			adds a new doctor
+`/add`			adds a new doctor

 ```
 <doctor>